• Contact Info:

-a local rule-of-thumb is to expect to travel half the distance you can on a good Sierra trail (and "difficult" ["red" on map] ones take longer)
+a local rule-of-thumb is to expect to travel half the distance you can on a good Sierra trail (and "difficult" ["orange" on map] ones take longer)

 A PCT afficionado I met at one camp complained about not being able to log as many miles as he'd been expecting.
 Wilderness hikers should think about "effort", not just "miles".

 Terrain contrasts make Big Sur visually spectacular - but this also creates large elevation such terrain, many trails contour along the steep slope - this often results in narrow tread, tread with side-slope, and washedout/landslide sections.